 We launched London Overground in 2007, and since then we have introduced staff at stations while trains are running, Oyster pay as you go facilities, increased the frequency of trains, improved reliability, and opened three line extensions.

-We have also refurbished every station and introduced more than 60 new trains and added WiFi at certain stations.
+We have also refurbished every station, introduced more than 60 new trains and added WiFi at certain stations.

 Following completion of the link between Clapham Junction and Surrey Quays in 2012, 30% of all Londoners are within walking distance of an Overground station.

-There are four Overground routes that, together, form an Outer London orbital network:
+There are four London Overground routes that, together, form an Outer London orbital network:

-A number of organisations work together to manage the Overground network, but we have overall responsibility.
+A number of organisations work together to manage the London Overground network, but we have overall responsibility.

 We set the specifications for train frequency, station facilities and overall performance, and are responsible for fares and revenue.

 We also plan and fund improvements and extensions to the network.

 In June 2007, we appointed London Overground Rail Operations Ltd to manage the network's stations and trains on a day-to-day basis.

 Network Rail manages and maintains most of the track and signals, as London Overground is part of the National Rail network.